-The Master of Fine Arts in Creative Writing is a two-year, low-residency program designed as a vibrant literary community for writers who wish to deepen and broaden their artistic sensibilities, discover a close-knit community with fellow writers within and outside of the program.
+The Master of Fine Arts in Creative Writing is a two-year, low-residency program designed for those who wish to deepen and broaden their artistic sensibilities, discover a close-knit community with fellow writers within and outside of the program.
 Students receive individual attention from an accomplished and forward-thinking faculty, and prepare themselves for the future of creative writing.